Tylemagne/Gopher360/README.md

 Newbie Instructions
 ======
+Until a release is made available, you'll have to download the entire ZIP and get it from the Release folder.
 Click 'Download ZIP' in the bottom-right corner.
 Inside, you'll find Windows/Gopher/Release/Gopher.exe.
 I recommend you copy it somewhere outside of the ZIP and make a shortcut to it.
+Adding it to your startup folder in your HTPC can make bootups a lot more convenient!

 Controls
 ======